aswathyseb/biostar-recipes/docs/Recipes.md

 Yes.
 A recipe may be thought of as a web-enabled pipeline execution environment.

 ## What is the purpose of a recipe?
-Recipes allow other people to run scripts that a bioinformatican has written.
+Recipes allow other people to run scripts that a bioinformatician has written.
 When executed a recipe creates a full record of a data analysis run.

 ---